-Response: As shown in Figure 18, Street Demonstration Plan (below), one public street connection and one pedestrian connection are planned through the subject site, and north-south street connections are planned for the east site boundary and to the west.
+As shown in Figure 18, Street Demonstration Plan (below), several public street connections and one pedestrian connection are planned to and through the subject site.
 Generally, the street network is a modified grid, and access to this area of Frog Pond West is provided by Willow Creek Drive and Frog Pond Lane.
-The site has frontage on Frog Pond Lane, Brisband St, and SW Columbine Ave, the locations of which were approved with previous applications.